This Chocolate Zucchini Cake is moist, rich, and topped with fluffy chocolate frosting!

 If you like chocolate zucchini bread, you’ll LOVE this Chocolate Zucchini Cake.
 Perfect with a cold glass of milk on a warm Summer day.
 Enjoy ♥

-If you try this recipe for Chocolate Zucchini Cake, let me know what you think!
+And if you try this recipe for Chocolate Zucchini Cake, let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day ♥

 Chocolate Zucchini Cake